appvestor/v6-template-examples/email_template/README.md

+# Email Template

+Code sample for an e-mail app.

 ## Get Started

 ### Step 1
-First, declare a new receiver in the manifest.
+Declare a new receiver in the manifest.

  ```
 <receiver